To nap or not to nap: that is the question.

 Give this kind of a nap a couple of tries.
 When you wake, note how you feel afterward.
-If you consistently feel good or great, you’ve got a new tool to add to your arsenal of well being.
+If you consistently feel good or great, you’ve got a new tool to add to your arsenal of well-being.

-I’m not someone who consistently gains benefit from napping, not even when traveling.
+I’m not someone who consistently gains benefits from napping, not even when traveling.
 When I’m changing my sleep schedule, alternating between being awake days and nights, I need a couple of hours of sleep to remain sharp.
 A power nap does nothing for me.

 I won’t deny that power naps help some people, however.
 Lots of people swear by their effectiveness.

-If you don’t feel good or great after your tests, as an alternative try going outside for a walk.
+If you don’t feel good or great after your tests, as an alternative, try going outside for a walk.
 Breathing fresh air and getting out in nature can also be energizing.
 It doesn’t have to be a power walk.
 Just a regular walk will do.
 Bodies are highly individual.
 Learning what works well for yours is the best way to be happy.

 We’ve been named one of the top 25 sleep blogs on the Internet by Feedspot!